Chocolat (clown): Debut

 The famous Auguste Tony Grice discovered Rafael working the docks of Bilbao, impressed by both his physical strength and his dancing.
 He hired him as his manservant and handyman and then made him his partner in some of his numbers, in which Rafael would act as a stuntman.

 The new duo would go on to public notoriety when they began performing with the Nouveau Cirque of Joseph Oller in Paris during October 1886.
 Rafael's stage name of Chocolat was given to him at this time by Grice.
 In 1888, their partnership was ended when Henri Agoust, the manager of the Nouveau Cirque, hired Chocolat as the star of a nautical pantomime.
 He saw Chocolat as a potential star dancer and mime, and was proven correct when his first show, "The Wedding of Chocolat" was a huge success.

 The show grew over the next five years, including teaming up with the clowns Pierantoni, Kestern and Geronimo Medrano.
-During this period he met the love of his life, Marie Hecquet; she was married with two children, but divorced her husband in 1895 to start a new life with Rafael.
-He raised her children Eugene and Suzanne as their own and the family became circus performers.
+During this period he met the love of his life, Marie Hecquet, married to the Corsican Enrico Grimaldi.
+In 1895, Grimaldi filed for divorce, accusing his wife of adultery and abandoning the marital roof.
+Rafael and Marie started living together and became one of the first mixed couples in French history.
+However, they could never legally marry, because Marie was divorced and because Rafael had no civil status: he remained undocumented, and without a surname, until his death.
+Today, historians think that the two children Eugène and Suzanne, although bearing the surname Grimaldi, were actually Rafael's children.
+In any case, they were adopted by the circus community as "Chocolat fils" and "petite Chocolat", while Marie Hecquet was nicknamed "Madame Chocolat".
+After Rafael's death, Marie asked to be buried as "Veuve Chocolat", but an anonymous official removed this wording, preferring 'Divorcee Grimaldi'.